There are many things we can do for you. Really, it depends on what is triggering the suspension.

 When a fine becomes due, it triggers some enforcement mechanisms.
 These mechanisms can suspend your license, tack on fees, end up on your credit bureau.
 All these negative consequences can be avoided or minimized with a proper application to extend your time to pay.

-You could try to do this on your own, but this is one of those things you should get help for.
+You could try to do this on your own, but this is one of those things you could get help for.
 The court will give you a form.
 The form doesn’t let you completely explain your situation, your reasons for default, or what the proposed plan is.
 No. You get 3 lines to make a case.
 We will draft a global application, covering all your fines, we’ll add supporting documents and propose your application as a payment plan.
 You may have fines in multiple court locations and a Justice seeing only 1 will not provide a clear picture.

 Some of the benefits of us putting together your payment plan for fines is that we know how to structure it, we can read ICON prints, we understand different means of enforcement, and we can tailor your application to your unique situation.